bump-sh/cli/README.md

 ### `bump deploy [FILE]`

 When you update your API, you want its documentation to be live for your API users.
 This is what the deploy command is for.
-Publish a new API document with this command, and Bump.sh will analyse your API structure and generate a changelog item if the API structure has changed.
-It will also update your latest published document with the deployed file.

 ```sh-session
 bump deploy path/to/api-document.yml --doc my-documentation --token $DOC_TOKEN